YounusMZ/poetry-frontend/README.md

 To set up:
 * run `git clone https://github.com/YounusMZ/poetry-frontend.git`
 * run `cd poetry-frontend`
-* and then run `npm install' to install the dependencies
+* and then run `npm install` to install the dependencies

 ### Executing app
 To run: